disraptor/disraptor/README.md

 - Navigate between pages via Ember transitions.
 Previously injected `link`, `style` and `script` tags are removed on transition.
 - Authenticate with the web application.
 Form submits are intercepted and sent to the server via asynchronous JavaScript.
 This allows Disraptor to handle the response with Ember transitions which in turn ensures that a Disraptor document is still rendered inside the Discourse document.

   Successful authentication requets often respond with a “303 See Other” status, indicating which document to request in the response’s `Location` header.
 Disraptor keeps track of `Set-Cookie` headers from “303 See Other” responses and includes them in subsequent requests.
-This allows Disraptor’s back end to set the correct cookies when sending proxy requests to the web application server.
+This allows Disraptor’s backend to set the correct cookies when sending proxy requests to the web application server.
+- Disraptor sends the following information to the web application in its requests:
+  - `x-disraptor-app-secret-key`: A signal indicating that the Discourse instance is allowed to send requests to the web application server.
+If it is not set, no proxy requests will be send.
+  - `x-disraptor-user`: The username of the currently logged-in Discourse user.
+  - `x-disraptor-groups`: Disraptor-specific groups (groups starting with the string `disraptor`) of the currently logged-in Discourse user.